Should you downsize your home?

 As you get older, you may realize your home is larger than you need.
 Maybe your kids are grown and live on their own.
-Maybe your life has changed in other ways and you’re ready to take that next step.
-Whatever the reasons, consider these ideas when you are thinking about downsizing!
+Perhaps your life has changed in other ways, and you’re ready to take that next step.
+Whatever the reasons, consider these ideas when you are thinking about downsizing.

 What are the advantages of downsizing your home?

 - Saving money.
 You’ll have more cash if you’re spending less on monthly mortgage payments, taxes, insurance, utility bills, maintenance, and repairs.
 That cash could go toward things like retirement or paying down debt.
 If you’ve been in your house a long time and have a lot of equity, you may even be able to buy a smaller home for cash.

 - More time.
 Larger homes take more time to clean and maintain.
 With a smaller home, you’ll be able to spend more time doing things you enjoy.